BBC Cellpack GmbH General Terms and Conditions

 f) due to deliberate injury to life, limb or health, or

-3. Any changes to the burden of proof to the disadvantage of the Purchaser shall not be linked to the provision set forth above.
+- Any changes to the burden of proof to the disadvantage of the Purchaser shall not be linked to the provisions set forth above.

-1. The sole place of jurisdiction for all disputes arising from this contractual relationship, directly or indirectly, shall be the headquarters of the Supplier if the Purchaser is a usinessman.
-The Supplier shall also have the right to file suit at the Purchaser‘s headquarters.
+- The sole place of jurisdiction for all disputes arising from this contractual relationship, directly or indirectly, shall be the registered office of the Supplier if the Purchaser is a businessman.
+The Supplier shall, however, also have the right to file suit at the Purchaser's registered office.

-2. This contract including its interpretation is subject to German law; the United Nations Convention on Contracts for the International Sale of Goods (CISG) shall not apply.
+- This contract including its interpretation shall be subject to German law; the United Nations Convention on Contracts for the International Sale of Goods (CISG) shall not apply.

 The contract shall remain binding even if individual provisions in its remaining parts become legally invalid.
 This shall not apply if adherence to the contract would mean unreasonable hardship for one Party.